 One of the latest trends in online collaboration software is having all the conversations about a project stored in a central location.
 Think of it as a bulletin board or Facebook for business, but without the ads.
 Instead of inviting people to an event where everyone leaves comments and additional commentary on specific messages, team members have a similar messaging center for a particular project.

-Choose Easy-to-Use Online Collaboration Tools to Increase Adoption
+Tip 2: Choose Easy, Intuitive Online Collaboration Tools to Increase Adoption

 Introducing a new tool in the workplace has plenty of benefits.
-It can increase productivity, help employees work smarter, and in the case of collaboration tools improve communication.
+It can increase productivity, help employees work smarter, and in the case of collaboration tools, improve communication and help encourage team members to form personal relationships.
 But sometimes adding more tools is not necessarily a good thing when you’re looking at online collaboration software.
 Getting everyone to use the same program is essential and eliminates the need to support multiple tools or deal with the complexity of everyone using a different tool.

 Pick a Product with a Simple and Intuitive Interface

-Look for a solution that has an intuitive interface, one that is familiar and simple to navigate.
+Look for a solution that has an intuitive interface — one that is familiar and simple to navigate.
 The solution should also not be overly complex nor overly simple.
 It should conform to the way each individual chooses to work.
+Some teams opt for a platform with dashboard functionality, so they can drag and drop designs or documents for review, or get an at-a-glance view of project status and metrics in a single, central information hub.
 Additionally, the solution should integrate with and support other programs or methods currently in use.
 If a program isn’t easy to use, the people in your organization aren’t going to adopt it.

 Choose Software with Workflow Management Features

-Collaborating on work doesn’t just stop at leaving a comment; it also involves workflow.
-The online collaboration software you select should help automate your workflows.
+Collaborating on work doesn’t end at leaving a comment; it also involves workflow.
+Therefore, the online collaboration software you select should help automate your workflows.
 It should track the location of a file or document, who has made changes to it and when, and even help move it along in the process via task management features.

 Plenty of phenomenal ideas come out of a good brainstorming session.
 In today’s work environment, where people may be working at home or located in different offices around the globe, getting everyone in front of the whiteboard is challenging.
 The good news is that with the right online collaboration tool, you can gather everyone together on a virtual whiteboard.
 After all, collaboration is about the people, not the location.